Published 05/30/2009 - Citrus Daily

 Volusia County’s water-conservation ordinance is a product of many years of debate about how to dissuade residents and businesses from watering grass and plants at times when they are not supposed to do so — and frequently more often than they are permitted.
 The watering regulations prescribed by the St. Johns River Water Management District have generally not been enforced.

-Posted by Paul Clark at 8:09 PM
+Posted by The Library Guy at 8:09 PM

 Tuesday, May 26, 2009